alketshabani/blog/content/posts/LetsDefend/SOC164 - Suspicious Mshta Behavior.md.md

 ## 5. Containment
 ```
-Since there is a malicious activity that took place on the machine it means the machine <br>could be compromised.
+Since there is a malicious activity that took place on the machine it means the machine could be compromised.
 We have to contain the machine.
 ```
 ## 6. Adding Artifacts